bounswe/bounswe2022group2/learnify/README.md

 You can contact us for getting MAIL and MAIL_PASS used for our Milestone 1 presentation.

+#### Semantic server

+You should add API key used for semantic analysis API, please contact us for the required .env file.

 #### Frontend

 No environment files are required.